TRIAEIOU/markdown-input/README.md

 - 2023-01-09: Move to 2.1.56 platform (last 2.1.55 shipped until further notice), fix syntax highlighting.
 - 2023-03-11: Restructuring of code to allow modularity with other projects and easier maintenance.
 - 2023-03-12: Change "dialog mode" to "window mode" and inherit QMainWindow rather than QDialog.
 Add option to edit complete note in window mode, improve CSS styling of editor, now done from separate CSS file.
 Modify default styling (based on VS Code styles) to suit both light and dark mode.
 Fix anyoing eating of trailing spaces when focusing to another window.
 Add option to hide editor toolbar when focusing a Markdown field.
+- 2023-04-26: Improve logic to fix anoying eating of trailing spaces, change search/replace dialog placement so that it is visible without having to scroll.